-Alpha hydroxy acids are an excellent example of natural exfoliating compounds.
+Alpha hydroxy acids (AHAs) like glycolic acid or lactic acid are excellent examples of natural exfoliating compounds.
+Beta hydroxy acids (BHAs) like salicylic acid are popular as well, especially for acne-prone skin.
+Other common exfoliants include retinol and retinoids.
 Certain enzymes can also help exfoliate your skin and are a good alternative for people who cannot use acids.

 Chemical peels can sometimes take a few days to work.
 Once the chemical is applied, it may take a few days for the top layer of skin to peel away, something to consider when planning for this treatment.